-The Medical Benefits Chart on the following pages lists the services MedMutual Advantage Premium PPO covers and what you pay out-of-pocket for each service.
-The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met: 2019 Evidence of Coverage for MedMutual Advantage Premium PPO Chapter 4: Medical Benefits Chart (what is covered and what you pay)
+The Medical Benefits Chart on the following pages lists the services MedMutual Advantage Select PPO covers and what you pay out-of-pocket for each service.
+The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

 - Your Medicare-covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
 "Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us. - Covered services that need approval in advance to be covered as in-network services are marked with a note in the Medical Benefits Chart.
-In addition, the following services not listed in the Benefits Chart require prior authorization: - Artificial Heart Systems - Artificial Limbs and Prosthetic Devices - Bone Growth Stimulators - Carotid Artery Stenting - Cochlear Implant - Electrical Stimulation and Electromagnetic Therapy for Ulcers - Hyperbaric Therapy - Lumbar Spinal Fusion - Sleep Studies - Surgical Treatment of Sleep Apnea - Transcatheter Valve Replacement/Implantation - Transplants Bone Marrow, Organs and Stem Cell - Uterine Artery Embolization for Treatment of Fibroids - Varicose Vein: Surgical Treatment and Sclerotherapy - Ventricular Assist Devices - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.
+In addition, the following services not listed in the Benefits Chart require prior authorization: - Artificial Heart Systems - Artificial Limbs and Prosthetic Devices - Bone Growth Stimulators - Carotid Artery Stenting - Cochlear Implant - Electrical Stimulation and Electromagnetic Therapy for Ulcers - Hyperbaric Therapy - Lumbar Spinal Fusion - Transcatheter Valve Replacement/Implantation - Transplants Bone Marrow, Organs and Stem Cell - Uterine Artery Embolization for Treatment of Fibroids - Varicose Vein: Surgical Treatment and Sclerotherapy - Ventricular Assist Devices - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.